Please help support Film Music Review.

-In his honestly written autobiography, Please Don't Hate Me (1959),
+Perhaps that was not so troubling to him since in his autobiography, Please Don't Hate Me (1959),

 The picture was in the best Capra style.
 Frank thinks it the finest he ever made.
 I never saw it after it was completed.
 After the music was on the sound track, Frank cut it, switched sections around, and patched it up, an all-around scissors job.
 After that I didn't want to hear it.